FREQUENTLY ASKED QUESTIONS

 Question: Why do we need a public blockchain when we can rely on the reporting of the same validator in a private environment for billing purposes?

-Answer: Data published in a non-public environment is, well, non-public.
-In non-public environments, validators are not subject to being consistent in their reporting or scrutiny and challenges by the community.
-Posting data publicly leads to trust and transparency which allows for automated reconciliation of advertising payments and greater efficiencies in the marketplace.
+Answer: Posting data publicly leads to trust and transparency which allows for automated reconciliation of advertising payments and greater efficiencies in the marketplace.
+Data published in a non-public environment is, well, non-public.
+In non-public environments, validators are not subject to being consistent in their reporting or scrutiny from the community.
+Moreover, data in non-public environments prevents smart contracts from running to automatically reconcile the status of campaigns.

 Question: Why are connections required on the AdNode Blockchain?